 The European Union actively promotes methods of alternative dispute resolution (“ADR”), such as mediation.
-The Mediation Directive was to be implemented by May 2011 and is now applied in the Member States.
+The Mediation Directive applies in all EU countries.
 The Directive concerns mediation in civil and commercial matters.

 Encouraging the use of mediation facilitates the resolution of disputes and helps to avoid the worry, time and cost associated with court-based litigation, thus enabling citizens to secure their legal rights in an efficient way.